dotnet/docs/docs/csharp/tutorials/virtual-interface-methods.md

 ---
-title: Create virtual extension methods with default interface members
+title: Create mixin types using default interface methods
-description: Using default interface members you can extend interfaces with optional virtual implementations. ms.date: 10/04/2019
+description: Using default interface members you can extend interfaces with optional default implementations for implementors. ms.date: 10/04/2019
 ---
-# Tutorial: Update interfaces with default interface members in C# 8.0
+# Tutorial: Mix in functionality when creating classes using interfaces with default interface methods

 Beginning with C# 8.0 on .NET Core 3.0, you can define an implementation when you declare a member of an interface.
-This feature provides new capabilities where you declare if implementors can or must override the default implementation.
-You specify if an implementation from a class may be overridden by more derived classes.
+This feature provides new capabilities where you can define default implementations for features declared in interfaces.
+Classes can pick when to override functionality, when to use the default functionality, and when not to declare support for discrete features.

 In this tutorial, you'll learn how to: